agstephens/RL-mkdocs/docs/unit2/lesson6/lesson6.md

 In the next unit, we will explore Temporal-Difference (TD) learning methods, which update state-value estimates without requiring complete episodes.
 Instead, TD methods rely on one-step updates, much like Value Iteration incrementally improves policies.
 We will also introduce TD-based action-value methods for control, including SARSA and Q-learning, which use the Q action-value function to learn optimal policies.

 **Reading**:
 For further reading you can consult chapter 5 from the Sutton and Barto [book](http://incompleteideas.net/book/RLbook2020.pdf).
+The policy gradient sections in this lesson, and the next are based on chapter 13 of our book.
+They can be read as they appear in the notebook or delayed until the end of lesson 9.

 ## Your turn